 The First Home Loan Deposit Scheme (FHLDS) is also giving more buyers with low deposits the opportunity to enter the market.
 Under the scheme, eligible first-time borrowers can take out a home loan with a deposit of 5% without having to pay lenders mortgage insurance because the Federal Government acts as a guarantor for that 15% gap.

 It’s one thing to ask “how much I can borrow?” but another thing to actually repay the loan.
 There's no hard and fast rule on how much you should borrow, but one general theory is that your home loan repayments shouldn't exceed 35% of your gross income.

 So your next course of action should be to see how much your ongoing repayments will be, using Mozo’s repayments calculator to workout whether you can realistically afford the amount coming out of your account each month.

-Example: If Jane and Tom decide to go ahead and purchase that $500,000 property with a $50,000 deposit, a home loan with a 5.5% interest rate over 25 years will mean their monthly repayments will be $2,763.
-However, If Jane and Tom are financially savvy and compare home loan deals online and find a mortgage with a 1% lower interest rate of 4.5%, this would bring their monthly repayments down to $2,501 and they would pay $78,644 less in interest over the life of the loan.
+If Ali and Josh decide to go ahead and purchase that $500,000 property with a $100,000 deposit, a home loan with a 3.35% interest rate over 25 years will mean their monthly repayments will be $1,970.

-Since their current rent is $2,700 a month and they will be living in the property they purchase, Jane and Tom should comfortably be able to afford the repayments of the lower rate loan.
+Since their current rent is $2,400 a month and they will be living in the property they purchase, Jane and Tom should comfortably be able to afford the repayments of the lower rate loan.

 Once you have an idea of how much you can afford to borrow, don’t forget to factor in all the extra costs of purchasing a property into your budget.